django-cms/django-cms/docs/tutorial.rst

 Head over to the `admin panel <http://127.0.0.1:8000/admin/>` and log in with the user you created during the database setup.

-To deploy your django CMS project on a real webserver, please refer to the `Django Documentation <http://docs.djangoproject.com/en/1.2/howto/deployment/>`_.
+To deploy your django CMS project on a production webserver, please refer to the `Django Documentation <http://docs.djangoproject.com/en/1.2/howto/deployment/>`_.